Minister: Killer driver qualified for parole

 writer: King-oua Laohong

-Killer driver Janepob Veeraporn is entitled to seek parole but if victims' families oppose it, officials will take it into consideration, says Justice Minister Somsak Thepsutin.
+Killer driver Janepob Veeraporn is entitled to seek parole but if victims' families oppose it, officials will take it into consideration, Justice Minister Somsak Thepsutin said on Thursday.

 The minister referred to the report that the Department of Corrections was considering the parole request by luxury car import company heir Janepob, 41.